-Precisely detect changes in secondary structure to identify inherently unstable proteins with poor manufacturability
+Precisely detect changes in secondary structure, during drug discovery to identify inherently unstable proteins with poor manufacturability

 The decision to eliminate or progress potential drug substance candidates relies on gathering relevant and differentiating data from a very small amount of sample.
-After assessing drug substance activity, testing begins on physical, chemical, biological, and pharmacological properties.
+After assessing drug substance activity during drug discovery, testing begins on physical, chemical, biological, and pharmacological properties.

 Conformational change in a biotherapeutic protein can be directly associated with poor stability.
 Structural characterization is therefore a powerful tool for the detection of inherent stability.
 Indeed, similarity assessments are a valuable way of elucidating binding differences, assessing structural integrity, and identifying a lack of stability, even before aggregates become detectable.